COLLINS ALMANOR FOREST

 Generally, harvesting activities are less intensive in watercourse zones as compared to the upslope areas on CAF.
 There is also a different orientation to the harvest mark, as contrasted with upslope areas.

 Within watercourse zones, the intent is to leave a greater proportion of older, decadent trees than is the case in upslope areas.
 Because of additional wildlife habitat attributes of decadent trees (both standing and as recruitment sources for large woody material) and the spatial connectivity that WLPZ’s can provide, CAF orientation is to put extra management emphasis on the maintenance of mature forest characteristics within these zones.
-This additional emphasis is accomplished through higher post harvest retention standards.
+This additional emphasis is accomplished through higher post-harvest retention standards.
 The intent is that, over time, stream course zones acquire more late seral forest attributes.
 Management prescriptions in upslope areas are also designed to maintain mature forest characteristics, but to a lesser degree.

 Recognizing the importance of thermal shading and stream temperature as a parameter of water quality, CAF policy specifies the lightest touch (i.e., highest retention levels) in those portions of the zones that afford maximum shade over watercourses.
 Operationally, this means that portions of watercourse zones in which shade is provided over watercourses will be managed under the highest retention standards.